What Is the Difference Between Homolytic and Heterolytic Bond Cleavage?

 TL;DR

-Homolytic bond cleavage occurs when each atom in the bond takes one electron, while heterolytic bond cleavage occurs when one atom takes both electrons.
+Homolytic bond cleavage occurs when each atom in a bond takes one electron, typically resulting in radicals.
+In contrast, heterolytic bond cleavage happens when one atom takes both electrons, leading to the formation of a carbocation and an anion.
+The electronegativity of the atoms involved determines the type of cleavage that occurs.

 Key Insights